Jackey-Huo/THU-OS2018/README.md

 # THU-OS2018

-Hi guys, this is a repo for Jackey-Huo's OS homework. copy and paste are welcomed, but... you know that I'm a stupid student, so if you did so...
-I wish you good luck
+Hi guys, this is a repo for Jackey-Huo's OS homework.

+Copy and paste are welcomed, but... you know that I'm a hopelessly stupid student, so if you did so... emmmm, I wish you good luck

 ```